Tests Diagnosis of ADHD

 Everyone in a private practice setting who works with ADHD children or adults is going to have their own opinion on how Attention Deficit Hyperactivity Disorder should be diagnosed.
+Some clinics take the perspective that "more is good," and will recommend a large battery of tests, often costing many thousands of dollars.
+Other clinics, typically with hurried physicians, will simply give a brief rating scales to the parents and then make a quick diagnosis and prescribe treatment.

 Unfortunately neither of these extremes is in the patient's best interest.